Marc-AntoineA/ROADEF_challenge_2018_J5/checker/readme.txt

 Environment:
 --------------
 This algorithm is coded in C++ language.
-The checker is a CodeBlocks project, to recompile it you can download CodeBlocks IDE, or with a g++ compile command.
+The checker is a CodeBlocks project, to recompile it you can download CodeBlocks IDE, or with a g++ compile command: g++ -O2 -Iinclude src/*.cpp -o checker

-example:
-    g++ -o main main.cpp
+To use it and check instance A0, you can call: ./checker A0

 The Checker visualization requires a browser that supports HTML5.